vectos/vectos-site-astro/src/content/blog/baremetalrust-esp32.md

 From `esp_hal::ehal::blocking::i2c` you'll need `Read` and `Write` to read and write bytes to the I2C bus.
 Our `i2c` value from before implements these traits.
 Another important part of the puzzle of writing drivers is delay.
 Delay is sometimes as the device needs some time to measure reading and therefore you've to wait.
 This is usually specified in the datasheet of the device.

-Testing your I2C can be done in real life of course, but I also came across this [blog](http://www.rawmeat.org/code/20220130-aht20_driver/) post](http://www.rawmeat.org/code/20220130-aht20_driver/).
+Testing your I2C can be done in real life of course, but I also came across this [blog](http://www.rawmeat.org/code/20220130-aht20_driver/) post.
 You can use the `embedded-hal-mock` crate to mock signals read/write on the I2C bus.

 #### Example of a custom AGS02MA device driver written in Rust